growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_2_Raspberry_Pi_4.md

 plugging the card into the Raspberry Pi board, and then booting the board.

-Follow these steps to copy the image to a MicroSD card and boot the image on the Raspberry Pi 3 or 4 board:
+Follow these steps to copy the image to a MicroSD card and boot the image on the Raspberry Pi 4 board:

   1. Plug your MicroSD card into your Build Host (i.e. the system that has your build output).

   2. Extract the image into the SD card of Raspberry Pi 4 :

-    **NOTE:** For Raspberry Pi 3, the image is at `<build-dir>/tmp/deploy/images/raspberrypi3/agl-demo-platform-raspberrypi3.wic.xz`.
-    For Raspberry Pi 4, the image is at `<build-dir>/tmp/deploy/images/raspberrypi4/agl-demo-platform-raspberrypi4.wic.xz`.
+    **NOTE:** For Raspberry Pi 4, the image is at `<build-dir>/tmp/deploy/images/raspberrypi4/agl-demo-platform-raspberrypi4.wic.xz`.

         Be sure you are root, provide the actual device name for *sdcard_device_name*, and the actual image name for *image_name*.